Battle of Köse Dağ: Aftermath

 After the battle, the Mongols captured a number of cities in Anatolia, including Kayseri, Sivas, Erzincan, and Ankara, while Kaykhusraw was fleeing to Antalya.
 Rum was only spared total annihilation by the negotiations of the vizier Muhezzibeddin, who agreed terms of surrender including a vast tribute: annual payments of 12 million silver coins, 500 bolts of silk, 500 camels, and 5,000 sheep (equivalent to around 400,000 gold dinars) were to be transported to Mongolia at Rum's expense.
-Later envoys confirmed the appointment of a Mongol daruyachi (lit. '"overseer"') to supervise the region, along with the official submission of the Seljuk rulers to the Mongol throne.
+Later envoys confirmed the appointment of a Mongol (lit. 'overseer') to supervise the region, along with the official submission of the Seljuk rulers to the Mongol throne.

 The victory at Köse Dağ established Mongol dominance in Anatolia at the expense of Rum, whose authority was weakened, over the Turkomans especially.
 The Mongols soon gained the submission of the Empire of Trebizond, whose ruler Manuel I likely attended the coronation of Güyük in Mongolia in 1246.
 John III Vatatzes was forced to abandon a planned campaign against the Latin Empire to strengthen Nicaea's eastern defences against a possible Mongol or Turkoman invasion.
 Cilician Armenia voluntarily submitted to the Mongols in 1244, receiving lands and fortresses as a reward for their initiative, and while the Principality of Antioch initially refused to follow, it reversed course under Armenian influence and eventually swore allegiance.

 Upon Kaykhusraw II's death in 1246, his realm was rent apart by factions representing his three underage sons.
 Although some sultans of Rum, especially Kaykaus II, proved troublesome for the Mongols, Seljuk power steadily decreased, finally dying out in 1308.
 Its territories were assumed by the Ilkhanate, one of the successor states of the Mongol Empire.